 2017-2018 Academic Year

-The application deadline for all other scholarships has passed and the application is closed.
+The application deadline for all scholarships has passed and applications are closed.

 The USC College of Education offers a variety of awards, scholarships, and fellowships.